Symmetry, Unimodality, and Lefschetz Properties for Graded Modules: The non-Lefschetz Locus for Graded Modules

 We first begin by recovering a well-known result for Artinian algebras.
-The proof is roughly the same (see Proposition 3.2, \cite{lp}), but we include the details for the reader's convenience.
+The proof is roughly the same as (\cite{lp}, Proposition 3.2), but we include the details for convenience.

-\begin{proposition} Suppose $N = S^v/L$, with $L$ a homogeneous $S$-submodule of the free module $S^v$ generated by elements of positive degree (with respect to the standard grading on $S^v$).
-Then $N$ is a nonnegatively graded $S$-module that is generated as as $S$-module in degree zero.
-Suppose $N$ is Artinian.
-If $N$ has the Weak Lefschetz Property then the Hilbert function of $N$ is unimodal.
+\begin{proposition} Suppose $N = S^v/L$, with $L$ a homogeneous $S$-submodule of the free module $S^v$ generated by elements of positive degree with respect to the standard grading on $S^v$.
+Then $N$ is a nonnegatively graded $S$-module that is generated as an $S$-module in degree zero.
+If $N$ is Artinian and has the WLP, then the Hilbert function of $N$ is unimodal. \end{proposition}